director cinematographer independent filmmaker

 Red has earned the distinction of being one of the first Filipinos to receive a Rotterdam Hubert Bals Memorial grant, and the first and so far only Filipino filmmaker to have won the prestigious Palme d’Or award at the 2000 Cannes Film Festival for his short film “ANINO”.
 Red and his works have been written about in major publications like Cahiers du Cinema - France, Sight and Sound - UK, TimeOut - UK, Variety - USA, Village Voice - USA, Hollywood Reporter - USA, and the Oxford History of World Cinema.
 Red has also been invited as speaker in major institutions such as NYU Film, NY MOMA, Chicago Art Institute, UCLA, UC Berkeley, SF Film Institute, London's ICA, Frankfurt Filmmuseum, Alliance Francaise, Japan Foundation, National Film and Sound Archive of Australia.
-Red is also now distinguished for his technical expertise, and has served as speaker and done demos for new moving image technology launches of companies like Sony, Canon, and Sharp, as well as with Kodak and Fuji years before that.
+Red is also now distinguished for his technical expertise, and has served as speaker and done demos for new moving image technology launches of companies like Sony, Canon, Sharp and Panasonic, as well as with Kodak and Fuji years before that.
 Red is one of the proponents of ultra high-def digital filming in the Philippines by doing the first Red One camera tests and shooting the first Filipino feature on the new technology as early as 2008.
 He has also served as juror for both local and international film festivals like InterFilm Berlin, Singapore Film Festival, Tokyo Short Shorts, New York Asian American Film festival, BMW Shorties, ASEAN Int'l Film Festival, Hanoi Int.
 Film festival, Exground Filmfest Germany, and many others.